DavHau/django-nixos/Readme.md

     This file will not be managed by nix.
     If you are deploying to a remote host, make sure this file is available.
 An example on how to do this with NixOps can be found under `./examples/nixops`

-A runtime systemd service running as root will later pick up that file and copy it to a place under `/run/` where only the django system user can read it.
+A systemd service running as root will later pick up that file and copy it to a destination under `/run/` where only the django system user can read it.
+Make sure by yourself to protect the source file with proper permissions or use the provided NixOps example to upload it securely to the remote host.

 ## Examples
 See `Readme.md` inside `./examples`